stevenxchung/Algorithms-Part-I/Week 03/week-03-notes.md

 ## Week 3: Quicksort

-We introduce and implement the randomized quicksort algorithm and analyze its performance.
+> We introduce and implement the randomized quicksort algorithm and analyze its performance.
 We also consider randomized quick-select, a quicksort variant which finds the kth smallest item in linear time.
 Finally, consider 3-way quicksort, a variant of quicksort that works especially well in the presence of duplicate keys.

 ### Quicksort
 * Quicksort is a recursive method which works in several steps:
   * Shuffle the array
   * Partition so that, for some j:
-    * entry a[j] is in place
+    * Entry a[j] is in place
-    * no larger entry to the left of j
+    * No larger entry to the left of j
-    * no smaller entry to the right of j
+    * No smaller entry to the right of j
   * Sort each piece recursively

 * The code for partitioning is as follows: